The rich are fleeing California. Flatter, lower taxes will bring them back

 Make no mistake.
 California remains a wonderful state with innumerable virtues.
 But our public policy decisions impede the state from achieving all that it could be.
 That is especially true with the manner in which we tax our citizens and businesses.

-Jon Coupal is president of the Howard Jarvis Taxpayers Association.
-Reach him at jon@hjta.org.
+Jon Coupal is president of the Howard Jarvis Taxpayers Association, and a participant in The Sacramento Bee/McClatchy “Influencers” series on public policy, politics and the government.
+Reach him at jon@hjta.org and find the series (with more to come Monday on tax policy) at sacbee.com/influencers.

 Comments